Feng-Jay/JavaRefactor/README.md

 We can directly find the transformed version can not pass the compiler.
 This project use a tricky way to solve this problem, it skip cases whose expression is all-uppercase.

+## Contribution

+Fell free to raise issues and submit pull requests!
+I will give you a quick response! :)

+## Acknowledgements

+Thanks to the [Defects4j](https://github.com/rjust/defects4j/) project for providing real world java codes.